tn-aixpa/rs-flood-mapping/docs/howto/elaborate.md

 ## 2. Run

-The function aims at downloading all the deforestation inputs from project context and perform the complex task of deforesation elaboration.
+The function aims at downloading all the flood inputs from project context and perform the complex task of deforesation elaboration.

 ```python
 run_el = function_rs.run(